litmuschaos/v1-litmus-docs/docs/azure-disk-loss.md

             # provide the virtual disk names (comma separated if multiple)
             - name: VIRTUAL_DISK_NAMES
               value: ''

+            # accepts true/false value.
+Mark as true if disk is attached to scale set vm
+            - name: IS_SCALE_SET
+              value: ''

             # provide the sequence type for the run.
 Options: serial/parallel
             - name: SEQUENCE